 My Holy Rosary Family,

-Recently we received guidance from Bishop Talley that we may once again publicly celebrate the Holy Sacrifice of the Mass beginning May 16th with our 4:30pm Mass.
-This is a joy for us as it means we may once again gather together around the altar of the Lord to give him thanks and praise, moreover and most importantly, we once again receive together the real presence of Christ in Holy Communion.
+Recently we received word that the dispensation granted by Bishop Talley from the obligation to attend holy Mass on Sundays and Holy Days of Obligation will end in October.
+As our bishop states: “Starting with the weekend liturgies of 10-11 October, I ask all Catholics to renew the spiritual obligation, to join in fellowship at their parish for holy Mass on Sundays and holy days of obligation.”
+This is a joy as it means all of us will once again receive together the real presence of Christ in Holy Communion.
 As we revel in our joy, we also want to state that the safety of our parishioners and visitors will continue to be a top priority for Holy Rosary.
 As brothers and sisters in Christ, we all need to be mindful of one another and to be prepared to follow the recommended guidelines (spacing, masks, liturgical practices, and number of parishioners allowed at a given time).
 The cooperation of parishioners and visitors will be encouraged and expected.

 Before going through the process of entering, exiting, and celebrating Mass, I would like to address a few additional points: